Skip to content

 • Token: set value: when using e.g. [entity:field_name] to set a token, that keeps the reference back to the field and if the token value changes within that ECA model, this will also change the original entity field value.

-• Entity: get field value: a field value stored in a token this way will not keep the link to the original entity field and the token value can be modified safely without having to worry about unintentionally chaning entity field values.
+• Entity: get field value: a field value stored in a token this way will not keep the link to the original entity field and the token value can be modified safely without having to worry about unintentionally changing entity field values.

 @todo Verify statement